Does God Forgive Abortion?

 Human life must be respected and protected absolutely from the moment of conception.
 From the first moment of his existence, a human being must be recognized as having the rights of a person—among which is the inviolable right of every innocent being to life.

-Abortion sows confusion and agony, inflicting indelible scars on women.
+Abortion sows confusion and agony, inflicting indelible scars on mothers and fathers who have lost their children.
 It is a direct violation of the fifth commandment, “thou shall not kill.”
 The particular cruelty of abortion towards innocent children and mothers surpasses all other infringements on the dignity of human life.
 It is an act of defilement, deformation, and tearing apart, literally and figuratively.
 And the consequences of abortion are felt in the mother’s womb and in the farthest fringes of society.
 No one remains untouched by abortion.

 “Is not God more ready to pardon than we to offend?”